 - A female dog or cat should have at least one litter for health reasons.
 This is medically, factually and ethically indefensible.

 - Fixing my pet will change its personality.
 The main influences on an animal's personality are the kindness and care with which it is raised.

 Sterilization reimbursement for animals adopted from Bay County Animal Control

 Once a dog or cat has been sterilized, and the owner shows proof of sterilization to Bay County Animal Control, then the owner is eligible to receive $50 from Bay County Animal Control and up to $50 from the Humane Society of Bay County, not to exceed the cost of the sterilization, as long as funds are available.
 (The amount is $35 if the animal is a feline).

 Sterilization rebate for individuals with a financial need

-Any Bay County resident is eligible for two $25 rebates per year, as long as funds are available, if they complete the form on the brochure that states he or she has a financial need.
+Any Bay County resident is eligible for two $25 rebates per year, as long as funds are available.
+Complete the Rebate Form that states you have a financial need.
 To receive a $25 rebate, mail the form and a copy of the paid sterilization receipt, showing that you are a Bay County resident and that you had a pet sterilized within the last three months, to the Humane Society.

 Note: Pet owners may receive the $50 dog / $35 feline sterilization reimbursements OR the $25 “financial need” sterilization rebate, but not both.